 Handling multiple live chat sessions simultaneously may allow agents to answer more queries, but the quality of interactions may be compromised.
 Some common scenarios that may happen are as follows.

-Mixing up issues.
 As agents switch from tab to tab, they might mix up customer issues.
-This can be annoying from customers and may also slow down problem resolution.
+This can be annoying to customers and may also slow down problem resolution.

 What should you do to avoid these risks?

 It’s important to emphasize, as part of your call center training, that the quality of conversations must always be prioritized.
 Finding the balance between the number of customers being accommodated and the customer experience can be tricky.
 Your customer service strategy on live chat must boil down to these three rules.

 If possible, set a maximum number of chat windows that agents can handle.
 If they’re doing other tasks besides chatting with customers, take these into consideration as well.
 In this age, customer experience matters more than anything else.
 If you build a culture that focuses on customers’ needs, your agents will exert the right amount of effort it takes to deliver a memorable transaction.

 Agents must know how to prioritize the transactions they handle.
 For instance, simple queries can easily be resolved, but complex ones take more time.
 In these cases, agents must be able to decide when transactions are to be escalated to another channel (e.g., phone) or when they need help from a manager or supervisor.
 Also, agents themselves must be able to gauge how many more customers they can assist given the difficulty of the issues or tasks they’re already working on.

 Agents must keep in mind, regardless of the number of web chat sessions they’re handling, that customers expect humanized conversations.
 Empathizing with customers and making them feel that you care will never go out of style.